-Visiting Assistant Professor of Philosophy, Gustavus Adolphus College
+Assistant Professor of Philosophy, West Texas A&M University

-I am currently a Visiting Assistant Professor of Philosophy at Gustavus Adolphus College.
-As a professor at a liberal arts college, I teach courses in basically everything, but my favorite ones are ethics courses, Modern philosophy, Matriarchy and Myth, and School & Society.
-I became interested in philosophy as a way of life through two avenues: my scholarship on Kant's ethics and aesthetics, and my School & Society class.
+I am currently an Assistant Profess of Philosophy at West Texas A&M University.
+As a professor in a very small philosophy program, I have the joy of teaching a wide variety of courses, from Introduction to Philosophy to upper-level courses on Education and Culture.
+My favorite courses are the ones where I can really "play" with the assignments, trying out new educational methods that break the barrier between what goes in in the classroom, and life outside of it.
 I see philosophy as a way of life as a pursuit for meaning in individual lives, social life, and as a way to embrace the sublime dignity of each person.
 After years of teaching the educational philosophy of Kant, Dewey, von Humboldt, and Illich, I have started to shift my research to philosophy of education as part of philosophy of culture; I want to renew Bildung within higher educational institutions and communities.
 As such, my research projects and teaching practices are very closely tied together.
-My most recent projects concern cultural phenomenology and personalized objects, and the building of virtue through philosophical education.
-I am also an editor for Eidos.
-A Journal for Philosophy of Culture.
+Part of this connection is working with Kant's educational paradox: how can we cultivate autonomy and freedom while exerting external authority?
+Or, as Kant says, "How do I cultivate freedom under restraint?"

-In my spare time, I enjoy cooking vegan and vegetarian food, biking, running, swimming, painting, reading fiction, and looking at pictures and obsessing over pit bulls.
+In my spare time, I enjoy cooking vegan and vegetarian food, biking, hiking, running, swimming, painting, reading fiction, and playing with pitbulls.